 How to produce?

 Again, this is an allocation question and asks what combination of scarce resources will we use to produce those goods and services that we have decided to produce.
-Do we use more labour than capital (labour intensive production methods)?
+For example, do we use more labour than capital (labour intensive production methods)?
 More capital than labour (capital intensive production methods)?

 For whom to produce?